KlaudiaMatysiak/find-me/README.md

 Alternatively, if using Gitpod, you can click below to create your own workspace using this repository.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/KlaudiaMatysiak/find-me)

+## The Web Storage API - Local Storage
+The Web Storage API provides mechanisms by which browsers can store key/value pairs.
+Used the Web Storage mechanism is Local Storage to save and read data that is used on the page.
+User does not need to take any action to have it, as it's build-in function in web browser.

 # Credits
 ## Images